Starwort/NEA/docs/all.md

    1. Board state and parameter parsing
       1. Board state parsing is handled by my code
          - I decided to encode the board state in a simple-to-parse way in order to ease the writing of the solver
+         - Each board is given to the solver as a 42-character string, consisting of 6 columns, each of which consists of up to 15 cards followed by a column terminator.
+         - Each card is represented by a digit 6-9, the digit `0`, or a letter `T`, `K`, `D`, or `V`
+         - Column terminators are the characters `.` and `!`, representing a column without a Cheat and a column with a Cheat, respectively
       2. Argument parsing is handled by `getopt`
          - This is a standard C module which is used to handle options
    2. Backtracking solution search